How to Do A Personal Spiritual Retreat

 Worship music/playlist on device

-Other items that encourage creativity or closeness to God {I like to have my digital camera to take pictures while walking or observing creation.
-A friend of mine loves to knit, and says it helps her to lay aside the cares of life and hear God’s voice.}
+Other items that encourage creativity or closeness to God.
+I like to have my digital camera (or use my phone) to take pictures while walking or observing creation.
+A friend of mine loves to knit, and says it helps her to lay aside the cares of life and hear God’s voice.

 #5 – Unplug from social media & other disruptions.
 While on retreat, try to live unplugged.
-Obviously, you should maintain contact with loved ones and stay safe.
-Focus on being unplugged during the times you’ve set aside for prayer, worship, and Bible study.
+For safety and assurance, always maintain contact with loved ones.
+Otherwise, unplug during the times of prayer, worship, and Bible study.
 Consider limiting social media to once-a-day, but only for purposes related to work or family communication.
-No posting during this time.
+I also suggest no posting to your socials during the retreat.

 My own experiences with a personal spiritual retreat have been incredibly meaningful and, at the risk of sounding dramatic, even life changing.
 Remember, your level of expectation often dictates the outcome.